PraveenRajPurak/Backend-Project/Readme.md

 All controllers and routes are completed.
 I will add some more miscellaneous controllers to make the backend more strengthened.

 So, I mark this project as complete with scope of improvement.

+# update

+A new controller has been added to the set of video controllers.
+It is called "getAllVideos" and it extracts details of videos that matches the sorting query as well as the search query.